Olmec colossal heads: San Lorenzo

 San Lorenzo Colossal Head 5 is also known as San Lorenzo Monument 5.
 The monument stands 1.86 m high and measures 1.47 m wide by 1.15 m deep.
 It weighs 11.6 tons.
 The head was discovered by Matthew Stirling in 1946, face down in a gully to the south of the principal mound.
 The head is particularly well executed and is likely to have been found close to its original location.
 Ceramics recovered during its excavation became mixed with those from the excavation of Head 4.
 The mixed ceramics have been dated to the San Lorenzo and Villa Alta phases (approximately 1400–1000 BC and 800–1000 AD respectively).
 Colossal Head 5 is particularly well preserved, although the back of the headdress band was damaged when the head was moved from the archaeological site.
 The band of the headdress is set at an angle and has a notch above the bridge of the nose.
 The headdress is decorated with jaguar paws; this general identification of the decoration is contested by Beatriz de la Fuente since the "paws" have three claws each; she identifies them as the claws of a bird of prey.
 At the back of the head, ten interlaced strips form a net decorated with disc motifs.
 Two short straps descend from the headdress in front of the ears.
 The ears are adorned with disc-shaped earspools with pegs.
 The face is that of an ageing man with wrinkles under the eyes and across the bridge of the nose, and a forehead that is creased in a frown.
 The lips are slightly parted.
-Colossal Head 5 has been moved to the Museo de Antropología de Xalapa.
+Colossal Head 5 has been moved to the Xalapa Museum of Anthropology.